Atlanta Historic Sites

 Upscale Magazine

-DESCRIPTION: Celebrates the best life has to offer African Americans each month; founder Bernard Bronner.
+DESCRIPTION: Celebrates the best life has to offer African Americans each month, founded by Bernard Bronner.

 PHONE: 800-UPSCALE